soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR widgets](media/air-widgets.png)

-When available, your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).
+Your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).

 ### The main investigation page